 From Kyla @ Where Is The World

 Kelowna & the Okanagan Valley

 If you are looking for an affordable and fantastic weekend trip, then Kelowna, British Columbia is a great destination to get away to.
 Kelowna is nestled among the Okanagan Valley which is known for its Okanagan vineyards and wineries.
 Spend the weekend sipping wine at one of the 100+ wineries in the area while tasting great farm to table food from the culinary chefs.
 Visit some of the various breweries and cideries too!
 The scenery is breathtaking with the vineyards, fruit orchards, mountains and lakes all within this valley.
-If you are up for more activities you can rent bikes and go along the Myra Canyon rail trail, hike Knox Mountain, golf at one of the many courses, seek out one of the waterfalls close by or walk along the Kelowna promenade with views of the boat harbour.
+If you are up for more activities you can rent bikes and go along the Myra Canyon rail trail, hike Knox Mountain, golf at one of the many courses after doing so many practice at home, seek out one of the waterfalls close by or walk along the Kelowna promenade with views of the boat harbour.
 There is always something going on in the city with festivals and events on the weekends, but sometimes the best afternoons are relaxing at one of the many beaches in the city.

 By Nicole of The Passport Kids

 The state capital of British Columbia and one of Canada’s most historic small cities, Victoria is the main city on Vancouver Island easily accessible from Seattle and Vancouver by regular ferry services as well as flights.
 The city is centred around this small city’s inner harbour, where you’ll find sail boats, float planes, Victoria’s very own Harbour Air terminal, and some great options for going on whale and orca watching expeditions in the Salish sea.